bbauska/front-end-web-ui/README.md

    width="85%" />
 </p>

-The **Business Logic Layer**, on the other hand, is concerned more about the data, the data validation, the dynamic content processing, and generating the content to be delivered to the user.
+The <b>Business Logic Layer</b>, on the other hand, is concerned more about the data, the data validation, the dynamic content processing, and generating the content to be delivered to the user.

-This is backed up behind the scenes with the **data persistence layer or the data access layer**.
+This is backed up behind the scenes with the <b>data persistence layer or the data access layer</b>.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------- 05. three-tier architecture - part iii (06) -------------------------->